Matthew Setter

-If your application sends emails to confirm new accounts, reset user passwords, or handle billing and invoicing, then it’s sending transactional emails.
-This kind of functionality is extremely common, so naturally there are a lot of vendors that provide these services.
-But which transactional email API is right for your application?
+If your application sends emails to confirm new accounts, reset user passwords, or handle billing and invoicing, then it's sending transactional emails.
+But modern applications need more than just email – they need a comprehensive communication strategy that spans multiple channels.

-2023 has become a year of uncertainty for many teams when it comes to email deliverability.
-If you’re looking for the fastest way to get set up with or migrate to any of the email service providers I covered here, don’t forget to check out Courier.
-Design, orchestrate, and track your transactional emails with Courier’s intuitive API and software.
-Plus, it’s totally free to sign up.
+If you're looking for the fastest way to get set up with or migrate to any of the email service providers covered here while maintaining flexibility across multiple communication channels, check out Courier.
+It's totally free to sign up.

 To help you pick the one that's right for you, I'm going to introduce you to six of the best transactional email services available.
 I'll evaluate each one according to five different criteria: